ORLANDO, Fla. – Downtown Orlando is undergoing major changes to make the area easier to navigate and attract more visitors.

 This project is a redesign of Magnolia Avenue, from South Street north toward Livingston Street, to create a safer, more intuitive and more walkable downtown corridor.
 This phase will convert Magnolia Avenue back to a two-way street, remove most of the dedicated LYMMO bus lane, integrate bus operations into regular traffic, add on-street parking and upgrade sidewalks, landscaping and overall streetscape features.

-Limited parking, narrow sidewalks and a confusing one-way design have made it difficult for patrons to visit restaurants and stores on the street.
+Limited parking, narrow sidewalks and an unclear one-way design have made it difficult for patrons to visit restaurants and stores on the street, a problem the revamp of the street looks to address.

 [WATCH: Orlando City Council to select contractor for Church Street redevelopment project]